maomincoding/babel-plugin-mettle-html/README.md

-# Babel-plugin-amazed
+# Babel-plugin-mettle

-A Babel plugin that compiles the template string in amazed.js into a normal object.
+A Babel plugin that compiles the template string in mettle.js into a normal object.

 ## Usage